 A person cannot work full-time and also take parent leave benefits.
 However, you can work part-time and take parental leave the rest of the time.

-Parental benefits can be paid out for full days, half days or even one-eighth of a day.
+The system is very flexible, so the parental benefits can be paid out for full days, half days, quarter days or even one-eighth of a day.

 Parents can also get state compensation when they need to take time off work to look after a sick child.
 This is valid for parents of children up to 12, and sometimes for children up to 16, depending on the circumstances.